 See this question under "double-anonymous submissions", below.

-There are many reasons for a submission track to employ a doubly-anonymous review process – not the least being the considerable number of requests to do so from the community.
-For more information on motivations for doubly-anonymous reviewing, see Claire Le Goues’s very well-argued, referenced and evidenced blog posting in favor of doubly-anonymous review processes for Software Engineering conferences.
-See also a list of doubly-anonymous resources from Robert Feldt, as well as a more formal study of the subject by Moritz Beller and Alberto Bacchelli.
+There are many reasons for a submission track to employ a double-anonymous review process – not the least being the considerable number of requests to do so from the community.
+For more information on motivations for double-anonymous reviewing, see Claire Le Goues’s very well-argued, referenced and evidenced blog posting in favor of double-anonymous review processes for Software Engineering conferences.
+See also a list of double-anonymous resources from Robert Feldt, as well as a more formal study of the subject by Moritz Beller and Alberto Bacchelli.